hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 bank_1
 ```

 These gateways use two flash partitions (bank_1 and bank_2) which can be upgraded/used almost independently.

 They are digital-signature verified before boot so you can't edit the rom image in the flash (yes, we tried).
-The config is stored in the matching folder in /overlay i.e. /overlay/bank_2 *(hint: you can see your modified config files in here if you want to back stuff up or see what changes you made)*.
-When a proper factory reset is done, the overlay partition is formatted (but not securely wiped; see section later).
+The config is stored in the matching folder in /overlay i.e. /overlay/bank_2

+ *(hint: you can see your modified config files in here if you want to back stuff up or see what changes you made)*.

+  When a proper factory reset is done, the overlay partition is formatted.

 Run the following to set 17.2 up for temporary root and switch back to it: